neillrobson/neillrobson.github.io/src/drafts/fluid-css.md

 During a recent website re-design, I was delighted by the robust and flexible interface provided by modern CSS.<!--more-->

-I've historically felt rather cold toward CSS, due to my impression that it was a disjointed "bag of tricks" for styling websites.
+I've historically felt rather cold toward CSS.
+I felt it was a disjointed "bag of tricks" for styling websites.
-Developers had to throw arbitrary solutions out until something stuck, even if the resulting pile of declarations made no intuitive sense.
+Developers throw arbitrary solutions out until something sticks, even if the resulting pile of declarations make no intuitive sense.

-In truth, my perspective was due to my own ignorance more than the early CSS specification.
+My perspective was largely due to my own ignorance.
-Shifting my mindset away from breakpoint-based designs, while learning some recent^[and well-supported!] features introduced to CSS, created a joyful design experience that I'm excited to share.
+Shifting my mindset away from breakpoint-based designs, while learning some new^[and well-supported!]
+CSS features, created a joyful design experience that I'm excited to share.

 ## Break Away from Breakpoints